Continuing Education Activity

 Silver sulfadiazine is a broad-spectrum bactericidal antimicrobial effective against gram-positive and gram-negative bacteria, as well as some yeasts.
 Of note, it is active against Pseudomonas aeruginosa, a common cause of infection in burn patients.
+However, some research finds data supporting silver-releasing compounds to be equivocal and questions the quality of previous clinical trials, and other topical antibiotics may be more effective.

-Only topical formulations have approval for use by the FDA.
-Most formulations contain 1% silver sulfadiazine.
-Care is necessary to avoid the periocular region and mucosal surfaces when applying the medication, as research has shown that eye irritation and mucosal absorption do occur.
-Silver sulfadiazine application should be with sterile equipment and minimal trauma to the tissue.
-This technique is best achieved by using sterile gloves and applying the medication manually.
-A layer 1/16" should be applied to cover the burned area fully.
 It is important to employ a sterile technique and never "double-dip" when using sterile tongue blades or sterile cotton swabs for smaller burns.
 Bacteria can be introduced into the tub of medication if not following these guidelines.
 For a similar reason, each tube or tub of medication should be designated for one patient only to avoid spreading pathogens between patients.
-Patient education regarding the proper application and use of drugs is imperative, and documentation of that teaching is equally as important.
+Patient education regarding the proper application and use of drugs is imperative, and documentation of that teaching is equally important.

 Silver sulfadiazine is considered to be extremely safe; however, there should be limitations to its use.
 This medication slows re-epithelization and should stop once there is visible evidence of healing.
 Additionally, with repeated use, a pseudoeschar will form over the affected area preventing adequate assessment of the burn wound.
 This technique requires mechanical debridement to remove, which is often painful.